jimmyw86878/ansible-docker-sandbox/README.md

 3747f75802e4        centos:ansible      "/usr/sbin/sshd -D"   36 seconds ago      Up 35 seconds       22/tcp              master
 ```

 You can enter master container to test and write your Ansible playbooks.
-There are a default playbook `main.yml` in master.
+There is a default playbook named `main.yml` in master.

 Enter master container:
 ```